adambelniak/WindForecast/README.md

  The dataloader, val_dataloader 0, does not have many workers which may be a bottleneck.
 Consider increasing the value of the `num_workers` argument` (try 8 which is the number of cpus on this machine) in the `DataLoader` init to improve performance
  ```
 By default data is not loaded in parallel due to a problems on my Windows machine.
-You can try speeding it up by setting `experiment.num_workers` to a number of cores on your machine.
+You can try speeding it up by setting `experiment.num_workers` to a number of cores on your machine
+or a smaller number if there are CUDA errors.